-Diane Hessan, 62, has served as one of our directors since 2017.
+Diane Hessan, 63, has served as one of our directors since 2017.
 Ms. Hessan has served as Chief Executive Officer of Salient Ventures since July 2016.
 Previously, Ms. Hessan served as Chief Executive Officer and director of the Startup Institute from October 2014 to June 2016.
 From December 1999 until February 2014, Ms. Hessan served as President and Chief Executive Officer of C Space (formerly Communispace Corporation), a marketing technology company that she founded.
 Since March 2014, Ms. Hessan has served as Chairman of C Space.
-Ms. Hessan also serves as a director of Panera Bread Company, a fast casual restaurant chain, and on the boards of other organizations, including Beth Israel Deaconess Medical Center, Eastern Bank, CoachUp, Mass

-Challenge and the Tufts University Board of Trustees.
+Ms. Hessan also serves on the boards of Beth Israel Deaconess Medical Center, Eastern Bank, CoachUp, Mass Challenge and the Tufts University Board of Trustees.
 She is also Special Advisor to Datapoint Capital, an early-stage venture capital firm.
+She holds a B.A. in Economics and English from Tufts University and an M.B.A. from Harvard University.
 Ms. Hessan was selected to serve on our Board due to her marketing, executive leadership and oversight experience from her background as a senior executive and service on multiple boards.